 Quick fix on Evidence of intra-Community supplies

-The Directive will now require at least two non-contradictory evidence to support a zero-rated intra-Community supply
+The Directive will now require at least two non-contradictory pieces of evidence to support a zero-rated intra-Community supply.

 New criteria on evidence of intra-Community supplies

-These changes are aimed at harmonizing the current rules on the documentation to be kept by taxpayers in order to proof that an intra-Community supply has been made.
+These changes are aimed at harmonizing the current rules on the documentation to be kept by taxpayers in order to prove that an intra-Community supply has been made.